hpheidinger/vtcl.vtcl-8.6/README.md

 TK was used by some other languages like PERL & Python through the TKinter module that provided these 'graphics-less' environments with graphical components from TK.

-For detail on TCL/TK see: http://tcl.tk/
+For details on TCL/TK see: http://tcl.tk/

 The still 'official' vTcl pages can be found at: http://vtcl.sourceforge.net/ The supplied release 1.6.1a1 only works up to TCL/TK-8.4